tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

 ### Services and active service

 The tracker tracks all instances of the service being tracked.
 It however have the notion of an active service.
 The active service is the service instance that will be returned by allocateService() (which is internally used by all other access methods also).
-On startup it will be the first service instance received.
+On startup the active service will be the first service instance received.
 It will keep tracking other instances comming in, but as long as the active service does not go away it will be the one used.
 If the active service goes away then the the one that is at the beginning of the list of the other tracked instances will become active.
 If that list is empty there will be no active, which will trigger a wait for a service to become available again if allocateService() is called.

 ### Providing a logger